Anishde85/TakeHome_Interview_AnishDe/README.md

 - All timestamps are handled in UTC to avoid inconsistencies due to timezones.
 - If any data is missing, the system uses default values (e.g., 'America/Chicago' timezone for a store).
 - The application is designed for a real-time scenario where data gets updated every hour.
 Reports can be generated as needed based on the updated data.
-- The code handles exceptions during the import process and rolls back any changes in case of an error.
-It's organized to make the data import, processing, and report generation processes easy to understand.
 - The system is designed to handle complex scenarios involving different time zones, missing data, and interpolation of data based on the status of the stores.